github/docs/content/osmand/widgets/nav-widgets.md

 ![navigational widgets](/assets/images/docs/widgets/nw-6.png)

 {% note %}
-Clicking to this widget to change Arrival time to Time to go and vice versa.
+Clicking to this widget to change "Arrival time" to "Time to go" and vice versa.
 {% endnote %}

 ## Speed and Speed limit